-Our communities have now spent a full year living through the COVID-19 pandemic that has continued it devastating and unequal impact throughout the world.
-Some of the most vulnerable and disproportionally affected by the pandemic are (im)migrants, asylum seekers, and border communities.
+Our communities have now spent a full year living through the COVID-19 pandemic that has continued its devastating and unequal impact throughout the world.
+Some of the most vulnerable and disproportionately affected by the pandemic are (im)migrants, asylum seekers, and border communities.

 Once again this year, registration fees of the Alternative Migrant Trail Walk’s will go to support four projects doing vital work in these dire times to fight for justice and support (im)migrants.
 These projects resist inhumane and deadly enforcement measures at the US-Mexico border and work to prevent the immigrant detention and deportation policies that are terrorizing our communities and putting migrant lives at risk.
 You will learn more about each of these organizations during our week together.
 Registration is on a sliding scale, and so we ask you to give what you can and give generously.
 Even if you cannot participate in the week’s online programming or only join intermittently in the activities, we invite you to join our important effort to donate and help raise funds to support these border organizations and efforts.